The World of Dabs, Shatter, THC Oil: A Guide to Cannabis Concentrates

 Complete the form below and we will email you a PDF version of "The World of Dabs, Shatter, THC Oil: A Guide to Cannabis Concentrates"

 What are cannabis concentrates?

-All concentrates are made by extracting the most effective compounds from the cannabis plant to make a ‘concentrated’ form of the cannabinoids and terpenes responsible for the high associated with marijuana use.
+All concentrates are made by extracting the most effective compounds from the cannabis plant to make a concentrated form of the cannabinoids and terpenes, which are responsible for the high associated with marijuana use.